Chart Color Schemes

 Infrastructure

-Flynn has limited levels of nearby infrastructure activity, ranking in the 5thth percentile nationally
+Flynn has limited levels of nearby infrastructure activity, ranking in the 1stth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 17 projects likely affecting the area.
-Notable projects include Regional Skate and Play Precinct, Jim McConville Oval Lighting Upgrade, Aboriginal and Torres Strait Islander Art Gallery of Australia, Gillen Oval Multi-Sport Precinct.
+AreaSearch has identified 17 projects likely to affect the region.
+Notable initiatives include the Regional Skate and Play Precinct, Jim McConville Oval Lighting Upgrade, Aboriginal and Torres Strait Islander Art Gallery of Australia, and Gillen Oval Multi-Sport Precinct.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.